Written by Ari Parker — Updated: Tuesday, August 15, 2023

 Medicare beneficiaries may choose to enroll in a Medicare Advantage plan for several reasons, including:

-Enrollment rates are rising for Medicare Advantage plans, but before you choose to enroll in a Medicare Advantage plan, be sure to make sure you understand the details of the plan and ensure it covers your doctors and prescriptions.
+Enrollment rates are rising for Medicare Advantage plans.
+Before you choose to enroll in a Medicare Advantage plan, be sure you understand the disadvantages of Medicare Advantage.
+Also be sure you the plan you choose covers your doctors and prescriptions.
 These plans sometimes come with limitations that their beneficiaries aren’t fully aware of—and it’s safe to say no one likes a surprise bill from the doctor.

-Most people with Medicare Advantage plans enroll in their plan through a Medicare advisor.
+Most people with Medicare Advantage plans enroll in their plan through a Medicare Advantage advisor.

 There are different types of advisors, including captive advisors, who work for one insurance provider, and independent advisors who work with a number of insurance providers.